PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Related Work

 \subsection{Table Reasoning with Language Models}

-Table reasoning is a popular NL-based research field, where language models play a significant role in processing and understanding the flattened text-form tabular data.
+In the field of table reasoning, language models play a significant role in processing and understanding the flattened text-form tabular data.
 Before the era of LLMs, numerous efforts were made to process tabular data with pre-trained language models.
 TaPas \cite{TaPas} is a weakly supervised table QA model based on BERT \cite{BERT}, which predicts denotations by selecting cells and aggregation operations with a joint pre-training of text segments and tables.
 TaBERT \cite{TaBERT} combines content snapshot and vertical attention within BERT to obtain joint textual and tabular representations for further understanding.
 TUTA \cite{TUTA} enhances Transformer \cite{Transformer} with structure-aware mechanisms to effectively capture spatial, hierarchical and semantic information.
 TAPEX \cite{TAPEX} pre-trains BART \cite{BART} on a large synthetic SQL dataset to imitate the SQL executor that better understands tabular structure information.
-With the development of LLMs, the paradigm of table reasoning has been deeply revolutionized, especially in table encoding and processing.
-In prompting methods, Dater \cite{Dater} and DIN-SQL \cite{DIN-SQL} adopt task decomposition for better understanding with simplified queries.
-Chain-of-Table \cite{Chain-of-Table} defines atomic operations for dynamic planning inspired by chain-of-thought prompting \cite{CoT}. \citet{TableMeetLLM} designs a benchmark with fine-grained tasks to comprehensively evaluate the capabilities of LLMs in table understanding, followed by a novel self-augmentation for effective structural prompting.
+With the development of LLMs, the paradigm of table reasoning has been fundamentally transformed, especially in table encoding and processing.
+Regarding prompting strategies, approaches like Dater \cite{Dater} and DIN-SQL \cite{DIN-SQL} adopt task decomposition for better understanding with simplified queries.
+Chain-of-Table \cite{Chain-of-Table} defines atomic operations for dynamic planning inspired by chain-of-thought prompting \cite{CoT}.
+Similarly, StructGPT \cite{StructGPT} leverages an iterative reading-then-reasoning approach to enhance LLM reasoning on structured data.
+TableMeetsLLM \cite{TableMeetLLM} comprehensively evaluates the capabilities of LLMs in several fine-grained table understanding tasks, followed by a novel self-augmentation for effective structural prompting.
 Some other approaches explore pre-training or tuning LLMs as tabular generalists.
 TableLlama \cite{TableLlama} develops an open-source tabular LLM by fine-tuning Llama2-7B \cite{Llama2} with LongLoRA \cite{LongLoRA}.
-TabPedia \cite{TabPedia} trains a visual-language model that unifies several visual table understanding and reasoning tasks with a concept synergy mechanism.
-Overall, language models are almost indispensable in table reasoning, holding high research significance.
+TabPedia \cite{TabPedia} trains a visual-language model that unifies several visual understanding and reasoning tasks with a concept synergy mechanism.
+However, these strategies often focus on local step-by-step reasoning, lacking a systematic global planning perspective to effectively guide the analysis of complex tabular data.